futdevpro/spoyousy/specifications.md

 - Icon is always copied from `src/assets/icon.png`.

 ## VSCode
-- Recommended extensions: WebOS Studio, SonarLint, etc.
+- Recommended extensions: Angular Language Service, SonarLint, etc.
 - Workspace settings for formatting, file associations, and search.

 ## Global Instructions
 - Always follow every rule under `.cursor/rules` and where it points.
-- When the user commands to do something in a new way (global how-to), add that to `AI Agent directives.md` (now `.cursor/rules`).
+- When the user commands to do something in a new way (global how-to), add that to `.cursor/rules`.
 - When the user commands to create something new in the app that is not included in this file, add it to `specifications.md`.
 - **All rules and commands from `.cursor/rules` must be enforced for every command and implementation.**